-Symptoms of ACL Injuries in Dogs
+Symptoms of CCL Injuries in Dogs

-ACL injuries in dogs are one of the most commonly seen orthopedic problems.
+CCL injuries in dogs are one of the most commonly seen orthopedic problems.

 In addition to a complete physical exam, your veterinarian will probably take X-rays of your dog's knee to investigate the extent of damage and rule out other possible causes of lameness.
 X-rays will allow your veterinarian to determine the presence of fluid or arthritis in the joint, and also whether any small pieces of bone broke off with the ligament when it ruptured.

-Dogs At Risk for Torn ACLs
+Dogs At Risk for Torn CCLs

-Treatment for ACL Injuries in a Dog
+Treatment for CCL Injuries in a Dog

-If left untreated, the lameness caused by a partially torn or ruptured ACL will improve or go away completely in many dogs, especially small ones, within three to six weeks.
-Regardless, the lack of a healthy ACL will cause the bones to rub against one another, leading to the development of bone spurs, pain, arthritis, and a decreased range of motion.
+If left untreated, the lameness caused by a partially torn or ruptured CCL will improve or go away completely in many dogs, especially small ones, within three to six weeks.
+Regardless, the lack of a healthy CCL will cause the bones to rub against one another, leading to the development of bone spurs, pain, arthritis, and a decreased range of motion.
 These problems are more likely to occur in medium-sized to large dogs.

 Conservative, non-surgical treatment for CCL injuries is typically only used for dogs weighing less than 30 pounds.
 This includes rest and anti-inflammatory medications for six weeks to two months, followed by a gentle program of exercise and, if obesity is present, weight loss.
 Without surgery, the knee joint will be subject to degenerative changes.